-Police Package (Vehicle Lights & Sirens): The CNMI DPS will need to purchase lights, sirens, etc. in order to properly utilize the vehicle being purchased under the FY 2019 MCSAP grant award.
+Police Package (Vehicle Lights & Sirens): The CNMI DPS will need to purchase lights, sirens, a public address system (PA System), push bars, cargo boxes, etc. in order to properly utilize the vehicle being purchased under the FY 2020 MCSAP grant award.

 Uniforms: MCSAP enforcement officers require proper uniforms (shirts, pants, hats, shoes, etc.) and duty gear such as duty belts with all the mandated instruments and tools to carry out their duties for inspection responsibilities as well as to maintain professionalism in the workforce.
 Uniforms are only for the 100% dedicated MCSAP enforcement officers and must be replaced at least every six months due to the harsh island weather conditions.
 Additionally, it is difficult to prevent the uniform material from fading and tearing especially with the harsh city water conditions in the CNMI.
 Full sets of uniforms will be purchased at least every six (6) months for each MCSAP officer.
-Currently, there are nine (9) personnel who are dedicated to the program which would account for additional costs for uniform expenses compared to the seven (7) that was budgeted for in FY 2018.
-The high cost of the uniforms and gear are a result of the CNMI's geographical location makes it difficult to procure uniforms and gear on-island.
 Most, if not all uniforms and gear are special ordered from off-island and shipped to the CNMI.
 Due to the economic inflation, shipping costs, embroidery costs, and other expenses incurred when procuring these items, it is very costly to aquire these items.